fragrussu/qMRINet/README.md

 # qMRINet: overview
 "qMRINet" enables voxel-by-voxel fitting of quantitative MRI models with fully-connected deep neural networks that can be trained on synthetic or actual MRI measurements.

-At present qMRINet enables fitting of the following signal models:
+At present qMRINet enables fitting of two multi-contrast signal models:
 * [Hybrid multi-dimensional MRI](http://doi.org/10.1148/radiol.2018171130) for joint diffusion-T2 relaxation imaging of the prostate;
 * [T1-weighted diffusion tensor models](http://doi.org/10.1016/j.neuroimage.2016.07.037) on MRI signal [powder averaging](http://doi.org/10.1002/mrm.25734) (spherical mean) for joint diffusion-T1 relaxation imaging of the brain.